 Information from the immediate environment provided by the MMI is taken into account even when navigation is deactivated.
 The predictive operating strategy is activated when route guidance is started in the standard MMI navigation plus.
 Its task is to calculate at which points in the driving route the battery’s charge can be deployed most intelligently and efficiently.
 In addition, the predictive operating strategy can charge the battery in phases where the engine is running particularly efficiently in order for electric power to be available during more demanding operating phases such as traffic jams or city traffic.
-On the basis of the large amount of data it uses for this purpose, it develops a long-distance journey plan that is constantly updated using the navigation, environmental, and online traffic data.
+On the basis of a large amount of data it uses for this purpose, it develops a long-distance journey plan that is constantly updated using the navigation, environmental, and online traffic data.

 In “Hold” mode, the operating strategy pursues a different goal: It retains the battery’s existing state of charge at the current level for use at a later point.
 In “Charge” mode, the aim is to charge the battery as fully as possible while driving.
 This makes sense if a journey is due to end in an urban area because it enables the final miles to be covered under purely electric power.